-Consideration should also be given to creating of a pool of prequalified auditors
+Consideration should also be given to creating a pool of prequalified auditors and decreasing the

 - 1. The 2013 work plan of the Office of the Inspector General (OIG) includes a review of the effectiveness of external audit assurance and the extent to which the Global Fund can place reliance on this assurance in managing grants.
 The fieldwork for the review was conducted from 11 March to 19 April 2013 and considered a sample of 61 external audits completed between 2011 and 2013.
-Three of these grants related to the Latin America and Caribbean region; we reviewed three audits from this sample. - 2.
+Four of these grants related to the South East Asia region; we reviewed six audits from this sample. - 2.
 The overall conclusion, findings and recommendations from the OIG review are included in the consolidated OIG report on the oversight provided by external audit of grant recipients (GF-OIG-13-029).
-The current report includes those findings specific to the Latin America and Caribbean region. - 3.
-A number of good practices were noted during this review including: - External audit is entrenched in grant agreements and the Grant Management Assurance Framework; - Audits of Principal Recipients and sub-recipients were almost always conducted on an annual basis; and - The Local Fund Agent has consistently used the defined template for commenting on the external audit arrangements and audit reports. - 4.
-Our review found that the external assurance provision for the grants audited was generally effective in the Latin America and Caribbean region.
-Although areas for improvement were noted, these were generally isolated and not significant.
-The specific key areas of improvement include: - Improving the timeliness of the delivery of audit reports and management letters; and - Ensuring that audit opinions, management letters and accompanying financial statements contain all required provisions and information. - 5.
-Recommendations for the Latin America and Caribbean region mirror to a large extent the recommendations made to the Global Fund Secretariat in the consolidated report.
-These include: - Adopting a process for deciding which external auditors to rely on for assurance in order to ensure a consistent standard of audit reporting; - Implementing a process to ensure that the external auditor has no conflict of interest including declaring all services provided to the Principal Recipient in order for the Country Team to assess any potential conflict of interest; - Considering decreasing the timeline provided by the Global Fund for submission of external audit reports to the Secretariat; and and decreasing the overall timeline for audit activities.
+The current report includes those findings specific to the South East Asia region. - 3.
+A number of good practices were noted during this review including: - External audit is embedded in grant agreements and the Grant Management Assurance Framework; - Audits of Principal Recipients and sub-recipients were almost always conducted on an annual basis; - The Local Fund Agent has consistently used the defined template for commenting on the external audit arrangements and audit reports; and - The Local Fund Agent provided timely feedback in line with the Global Fund guidelines. - 4.
+Our review found that some improvement is needed in the external assurance provision for the grants audited in the South East Asia region, specifically: - Improving the timeliness of the delivery of audit reports and management letters; and - Ensuring that audit opinions and accompanying financial statements contain all required provisions and information. - 5.
+The review of the South East Asia region mirrors to a large extent the recommendations made to the Global Fund Secretariat in the consolidated report.
+These include: - Adopting a process for deciding which external auditors to rely on for assurance in order to ensure a consistent standard of audit reporting; - Implementing a process to ensure that the external auditor has no conflict of interest, including declaring all services provided to the Principal Recipient in order for the Country Team to assess any potential conflict of interest; - Considering decreasing the timeline provided by the Global Fund for submission of external audit reports to the Secretariat; and overall timeline for audit activities.